Charlie Chaplin’s actress daughter Josephine dies aged 74 in Paris

 She also acted in French films such as Doctor Francoise Gailland, Chicken In Vinegar and Red Nights.

-She lived in Paris and would holiday in Waterville in the Republic Ireland with Sir Charlie, who had made regular trips to the area since the 1950s.
+She lived in Paris and would holiday in Waterville in Co Kerry with Chaplin, who had made regular trips to the area since the 1950s.

 The Co Kerry village hosted the Charlie Chaplin Comedy Film Festival, with the permission of his family, and Gardin-Chaplin sponsored a statue of the Little Tramp near the area’s seafront.